-Andrew is a trial advocate with experience of several multi-week trials in the Employment Tribunals and Crown Court.
+He is primarily a trial advocate with experience of several multi-week trials in the Employment Tribunals and Crown Court.
 Andrew has acted in over 30 whistleblowing cases.
-In his criminal practice, Andrew enjoys complicated briefs with forensic detail.
+In his criminal practice, he enjoys complicated briefs with forensic detail.

-Andrew is direct access qualified, and is able to assist from early stages in getting cases ready to win at trial and to give early sensible advice.
+If legal assistance is required at an early stage, he is direct access qualified, and is able to assist in getting cases ready to win at trial and to give early sensible advice.
 Andrew works with other barristers if appropriate in high profile trials.

 Andrew has also undertaken courses in Abnormal Psychology and Personality Psychology at Oxford University, skills he uses to assess witnesses.
 These skills also assist with complicated psychiatric evidence, often on fitness to plead.